selyunin/carnd_t1_p2/writeup.md

 ![ ][image4]

-After applying image filters on underrepresented images (see pseudo-code and implementation in the python notebook), the distribution of classes looks as follows:
+After applying image filters on underrepresented image classes (see pseudo-code and implementation in the python notebook), the distribution of classes looks as follows:

 ![ ][image5]